Gridded data analysis#

 df

 Oh dear - the extent of shrubs did not increase between 2001 and 2016.
 One takeaway from this could be that shrubification is not happening in this region of the Arctic.
-But the percentage change in shrubs was very small (-0.02%) and could well be smaller than the uncertainty in our land cover product.
-For example, if just 1% of pixels were incorrectly classified as shrubs in 2001 our result would be insignificant.
+But the percentage change in shrubs was very small (-0.02%), well below what we would expect the uncertainty to be in our land cover product.

 Other, perhaps more significant changes, that occurred between 2001 and 2016 include an increase in deciduous forest (41) by 3.9%, a decrease in evergreen forest (42) by 0.4%, and a decrease in emergent herbaceous wetlands (95) by 0.4%.